HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

 5. Create an armature object
 6. Add bones to your armature object
 7. Create a parent relationship between the head of a bone and an empty, and the tail of the same bone with a different empty
-8. Add bones to your armature object
-9. Create bone geometry (mesh)
+8. Create bone geometry (mesh)
-10. Create a handler function that will run on each frame
+9. Create a handler function that will run on each frame
-11. Write a function that iterates through all frames and renders a png of each one
+10. Write a function that iterates through all frames and renders a png of each one

 Okay, let's get started!